DraftShift/StealthChanger/README.md

 - You can now use the shuttle as a "master blank" for glueing the pins into all your backplates.

 ### Configs (TO BE DONE)
+#### CANbus
+https://github.com/Esoterical/voron_canbus this is a preety definitive guide for canbus implementation on klipper.

 ## BOM
 ### Shuttle